 Dr. Kane, can you write a recommendation letter for me?

 Dr. Kane writes lots of letters for students, it's one of the best parts of the job!
 It's also 100% part of the job, so don't be afraid to ask for them (it's probably expected).
-If you've never asked for a letter from a professor before, here are some things to consider:
+Here are some tips on getting strong letters:

 Cultivate strong relationships.
 Familiarize yourself with the kinds of things your letter writers will write about in a letter.
 Here is a helpful guide for letter writers for medical school applications, but the qualities they are looking for are important for other career choices as well.
 How can you build relationships with professors and other professionals to enable them to write strong letters for you?
 If you're not sure, ask!
 A good way for us to provide a strong letter is by working with you more in depth than what usually occurs in classes.
 If you do get an opportunity like this, such as working in a research lab, be aware of how you can show them who you are and what you are capable of.
 For example, it's one thing if they can say that you showed up on time and did all the things on the list and learned a new technique as a result, but it's another if they can discuss an example of how your involvement in one particular case resulted in outcomes that would not have been possible otherwise.
 In other words, we want to be able to talk about you and what you got out of the experience, as well as how it was beneficial to us (and potentially a future employer).